damilare-olaleye/damilare-olaleye/README.md

 - 🌱 I’m currently learning Java, Data Structures and Algorithms

-- 👯 I’m looking to collaborate on Kotlin (Android) projects
+- 👯 I’m looking to collaborate on Kotlin (Android), and Java projects

 - 💬 Ask me about Kotlin, Java, Music, Cryptos